 By Elizabeth Wharton –

-Elizabeth Wharton is an attorney for Hall Booth Smith, PC in Atlanta
+Elizabeth Wharton is an attorney with the Atlanta firm of Hall Booth Smith.